milos-mkv/Ghoul-Slayer/README.md

 # Ghoul-Slayer
-3D first person shotter written in Java LibGDX.
+3D first person shooter written in Java LibGDX.

 Since this game was ported from desktop game to mobile it still has some bugs.